What is sports car insurance?

 Traditional sports cars are designed to be lightweight, compact and aerodynamic, but this usually means a cramped interior and little or no luggage space.

-So, over the years, and with changing attitudes towards what ‘sporty’ means, we’ve seen the arrival of the hot hatchback (as defined by the iconic VW Golf GTI), the sports saloon (think BMW M5) and, more recently, the performance SUV (such as the Porsche Cayenne).
+So, over the years, and with changing attitudes towards what ‘sporty’ means, we’ve seen more sports cars on the road that are both practical and spacious to drive.
+For example, the hot hatchback (as defined by the iconic VW Golf GTI), the sports saloon (think BMW M5) and the performance SUV (such as the Porsche Cayenne).

 Why is insurance on sports cars more expensive?

-Every new car is placed into an insurance group based on the risk associated with it, and risk is calculated using statistics about past claims on similar cars.
-Risk takes into account both how likely you are to make a claim and how much it could cost to put right if you do.
+Every new car is placed into an insurance group based on the risk associated with it.
+This risk is calculated using statistics on past claims on similar cars.
+We also consider how likely you are to make a claim and how much it could cost to put right if you do.

 When it comes to sports cars, the first (and perhaps most obvious) thing insurers look at is their performance.
-Many sports cars have engines that provide rapid acceleration and high top speeds.
+Many sports cars have engines that give rapid acceleration and higher top speeds compared to your standard cars.

-They are also often more expensive to repair or replace because of their high sale prices or because parts are more specialised.
-And they may present a more irresistible temptation to thieves, making a theft claim more likely.
+They’re also often more expensive to repair or replace because of their high sale prices or because of their specialised parts.
+They may be more tempting for thieves to steal, making a theft claim more likely.

 What are the cheapest sports cars to insure?

-NB: To calculate representative figures, only models on which at least 50 policies have been taken out in the stated timeframe have been included.
+You should also note that, to calculate these figures, only models on which at least 300 policies have been taken out in the stated timeframe have been included.

 How to reduce the cost of sports car insurance

-If nothing but a sports car will do, there’s lots you can do to reduce the cost of insuring it.
+If you do have a sports car to insure, there are things you can do to reduce the cost of insuring it.

 Drive within the law